-- 1. Did the state take any of the following steps to make the public aware of the plan and allow for public comment? - a) Public meetings or hearings? - b) Posting of the plan on the web for public comment?

-If yes, provide URL:
+- 1. Did the state take any of the following steps to make the public aware of the plan and allow for public comment? - a) Public meetings or hearings? b) Posting of the plan on the web for public comment? if yes, provide URL: The application will be posted for public comment August 1-15, 2021 on the DAABHS website: